terbium-lang/terbium/README.md

 * **Concise**.
 Write less code wherever possible.
 High-level constructs and language features make Terbium elegant to write.
 * **Readable**.
 Being explicit and unambiguous in the code where needed while still being concise.
 * **Simple**.
 Complexity is abstracted away from the developer when writing a Terbium program, but low-level features are still accessable whenever needed.
 * **Performant**.
 With LLVM, Terbium can compile to optimized native machine code, so your high-level code won't compromise runtime performance.
+All abstractions in Terbium incur zero runtime overhead.
 * **Robust**.
 Write error-free code with Terbium.
 Null is a concept that does not exist in Terbium, and all errors must explicitly be handled.
 Mutability is explicit and memory is automatically freed.
 * **Rapid**.
 Rapid-prototyping and developer experience is just as important as runtime performance.
 A *debug mode* compiles semi-optimized code that compiles fast and suppresses pedantic errors as warnings.
 * **Typed**.
 A comprehensive type system allows Terbium to infer the types of most values and functions at compile-time.
 If a type cannot be inferred, it must be explicitly specified.